NBG5332/Student-Performance-Data-Student-Alcohol-Consumption/README.md

 4. Updating the col of well_educated_family in the Student_data_new for dummy data frame student_data_new_1.
 Creating a dummy for a well_educated_family(using father education & mother education) with family_education.
 And Create dummy of Gender, 1 => Male 0 => Female.
 Applying “heatmaply” doing visualization for raw data( student_data) and applying visualization on normalized data.

-5.PCA is one of the most used unsupervised learning algorithms, Doing PCA on the data set, and using “biplot” a two-dimensional chart that represents the relationship between the rows and columns of a data set.
+5. PCA is one of the most used unsupervised learning algorithms, Doing PCA on the data set, and using “biplot” a two-dimensional chart that represents the relationship between the rows and columns of a data set.
 And doing MDS projection.

-6.Doing Random forest and SVM to the data set, I got accuracy around 74% for randomforest & around 62% for SVM.
+6. Doing Random forest and SVM to the data set, I got accuracy around 74% for randomforest & around 62% for SVM.
 Using “rpart” for building classification and regression trees.

 7. At last ROC of best Randomforest model is plotted and Area under the curve is calculated ,which is 78.98%.
 ROC is better performance metrics as compared to Accuracy if data is imbalanced.